 The blogger measures spring flow rates of 6 springs.
 Springs monitored are: Council Spring and Dancing Sands on Monroe St at Arbor Drive; a spring on the Nakoma Golf Club; and West Spring, Big Spring, and White Clay springs, all in Wingra Woods in the Arboretum.
 In the future I will post spring flow rates and other information about springs on this blog.

-For more information about the springs, listen to springs podcasts featuring local naturalists at Unseen Madison, or read more about the ecological, social, and cultural history of Lake Wingra in “Ten Views of Lake Wingra” in the June, 2012 issue of Madison Magazine.
+For more information about the springs, check out the Wisconsin Geological and Natural History Survey and its “Springs In Wisconsin” project; and especially the page: Springs Through Wisconsin History and the section on Lake Wingra Springs. listen to springs podcasts featuring local naturalists at Unseen Madison, or read more about the ecological, social, and cultural history of Lake Wingra in “Ten Views of Lake Wingra” in the June, 2012 issue of Madison Magazine.

 Ballering, N. and J. Bahr.
 2004.
 Spring flow and water quality in the Lake Wingra Watershed.
 Undergraduate Research Scholars Program, Department of Geology and Geophysics, University of Wisconsin-Madison.